-Figure iv.
-Marginal abatement cost curve for the oil and gas industry decarbonisation pathway requires that unconventional resources remain unburned.
+Figure ii.
+Marginal abatement cost curve for the electricity sector the oil and gas sector curve for the oil and gas industry decarbonisation pathway requires that unconventional resources remain unburned.
 Moreover, the current development trend of electric vehicles could increase their penetration, reducing the demand for oil refining.